-Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based Rental Assistance (TBRA) The City does not provide Tenant Based Rental Assistance.
-TBRA for Non-Homeless Special Needs The City does not provide any Tenant Based Rental Assistance.
-New Unit Production There is a need for new housing units in the City.
-The City aims to provide more decent, safe, sanitary and affordable housing by supporting rehabilitation and new housing efforts in the City.
-Rehabilitation The City has supported a rehabilitation program for a number of years.
-The rehabilitation program is vital to supporting the expansion of decent, safe, sanitary and affordable housing.
-The program also allows for the reduction of homes that could become blighted.
-Acquisition, including preservation The City has established a Land Reuse Agency that mainly acquires property through donations or that are attainable at a low cost.
-The LRA hopes to redevelop these properties to increase the supply of housing or further economic development.
+Affordable Housing Market Characteristics that will influence Туре the use of funds available for housing type Tenant Based The City has very limited HOME funds.
+Financial assistance is limited to Rental Assistance acquisition, construction, or rehabilitation of properties for affordable housing (TBRA) for both owner and renter occupied housing.
+TBRA for Non- The City has very limited HOME funds.
+Financial assistance is limited to Homeless Special acquisition, construction, or rehabilitation of properties for affordable housing Needs for both owner and renter occupied housing.
+New Unit There is a need for new housing units in the City.
+The City aims to provide more Production decent, safe, sanitary and affordable housing by supporting rehabilitation and new housing efforts in the City.
+There are numerous vacant sites in residential areas that the City can utilize for new infill housing construction and for new rental construction.
+New construction will permit the design of housing that is accessible for the special needs populations.
+Rehabilitation Over 84.5% of all housing units in the City were built prior to 1980 according to the 2014-2018 American Community Survey.
+Due to the age of these housing units, there is a need to rehabilitate the City's housing stock.
+It is more economical to rehab an existing home than to construct a new home.
+Acquisition, The City has established a Land Reuse Agency that mainly acquires property including through donations or that are attainable at a low cost.
+The LRA hopes to preservation redevelop these properties to increase the supply of housing or further economic development.